Heritage assets in Gateshead

-Gateshead has a rich and varied historic environment, which includes a collection of heritage assets of local, regional and national importance which make a significant contribution to the current and future quality of life in the Borough such as conservation areas, buildings, archaeology, historic parks, and battlefields.
+Gateshead has a rich and varied historic environment, which includes a collection of heritage assets of local, regional and national importance which make a significant contribution to the current and future quality of life in the Borough such as conservation areas, listed building and the local list, archaeology, historical parks and battlefields.

-You can view local designations; including conservation areas and the Local List; as well as all known archaeological records through the Tyne and Wear Historic Environment Record (HER) on the Tyne and Wear Sitelines website.
+Visit the Tyne and Wear Sitelines and you can view local designations; including conservation areas and the Local List; as well as all known archaeological records through the Tyne and Wear Historic Environment Record (HER).

 The National Heritage List for England (NHLE) is a database of all listed buildings, scheduled ancient monuments, protected wrecks and registered parks, gardens and battlefields.